nanythemummy/Aphoma/README.md

 # museumcode
-Experimental  Scripts for use in a Museum or Archaeology
+Automated pipeline for building 3D Models with Photogrammetry, either using an ortery or pictures taken manually.
 ## Setup:
 1. Install Adobe DNG Converter if you want to use the DNG conversion command.
 You can find it on [Adobe's Camera Raw Page](https://helpx.adobe.com/camera-raw/digital-negative.html)
 2. Setup a virtual environment